In the screenshot below, you can see which search engine results are naturally occurring, and which are paid, thanks to Google’s green "Ad" tags:

 Essentially, the highest bidder for the table will take it home.
 The same is true for the highest bidder for PPC advertising.

-When you embark on a PPC advertising campaign, you’ll be asked a number of questions by the platform, such as Google AdWords.
+When you embark on a PPC advertising campaign, you’ll be asked a number of questions by the platform, such as Google Ads.
 One question will be what amount you’re willing to pay every time someone clicks on your ad.
 The tricky part is that you have no way of knowing if what you’re suggesting is going to be higher or lower than another’s bid for the same targeted keywords.

 For instance, you may want to target your PPC ad to people who search for the phrases, “buy antique clocks in Vermont” and “Vermont antique clock dealers”.
 You decide that you’re willing to pay 20 cents for each click on your advertisement.